betterwithdata/dnikit/docs/how_to/introspect.rst

 as data passes through.
 Introspecting networks and data can help improve an ML pipeline's efficiency, robustness, and fairness.

-DNIKit :class:`Introspectors <dnikit.base.Introspector>` are the core algorithms of DNIKit.
+DeepView :class:`Introspectors <deepview.base.Introspector>` are the core algorithms of DeepView.
 You can see all available introspectors on the following pages:

 - :ref:`Data Introspectors <data_introspection>`
 - :ref:`Network Introspectors <model_introspection>`

-As noted previously, DNIKit uses evaluation, and so each :class:`Introspector <dnikit.base.Introspector>` has an :attr:`.introspect() <dnikit.base.Introspector.introspect>` method which will trigger the :class:`Producers <dnikit.base.Producer>` to generate data and the :func:`pipelines <dnikit.base.pipeline>` to consume and process it.
+As noted previously, DeepView uses evaluation, and so each :class:`Introspector <deepview.base.Introspector>` has an :attr:`.introspect() <deepview.base.Introspector.introspect>` method which will trigger the :class:`Producers <deepview.base.Producer>` to generate data and the :func:`pipelines <deepview.base.pipeline>` to consume and process it.
 This is demonstrated in the diagram below.

 .. image:: ../img/arch_overview.gif
-    :alt: An animated diagram illustrating the DNIKit pipeline.
+    :alt: An animated diagram illustrating the DeepView pipeline.
 A single batch at a time is fed through the entire pipeline, from Producer to Introspector.